Meghana-2124/Iaas/Iaas-k8s/pulumi/README.md

 # IaaS K8s Deployment Package

 This is a **TypeScript package** for deploying Kubernetes infrastructure across multiple cloud providers (AWS, GCP) using Pulumi automation.
-It can be used as a library or CLI tool to provision and manage Kubernetes clusters and deploy Helm charts in a multi-cloud environment.
+It supports both **dedicated** and **shared** deployment types for cost optimization and resource efficiency.

+## 🚀 New: Deployment Types

+### Dedicated Deployments (Default)

+- Creates a new Kubernetes cluster for each company
+- Complete infrastructure isolation
+- Higher cost, maximum security
+- Existing behavior - fully backward compatible

+### Shared Deployments (New)

+- Reuses existing Kubernetes clusters across multiple companies
+- Namespace-level isolation
+- Significant cost savings through resource sharing
+- Automatic cluster lookup and creation if not found

+See [DEPLOYMENT_TYPES.md](./DEPLOYMENT_TYPES.md) for detailed documentation.

 ## How to Run